nsrau/azure-docs.it-it/articles/hdinsight-dotnet-avro-serialization.md

         using System.Linq;
         using System.Runtime.Serialization;
         using Microsoft.Hadoop.Avro.Container;
+		using Microsoft.Hadoop.Avro;

-        //Sample Class used in serialization samples
+        //Sample class used in serialization samples
         [DataContract(Name = "SensorDataValue", Namespace = "Sensors")]
         internal class SensorData
         {